caseyg/awesome/TOPICS.md

 *   [darkreader/darkreader](https://github.com/darkreader/darkreader) - Dark Reader Chrome and Firefox extension

 *   [sindresorhus/refined-twitter](https://github.com/sindresorhus/refined-twitter) - Browser extension that simplifies the Twitter interface and adds useful features

+*   [defmethodinc/just-not-sorry](https://github.com/defmethodinc/just-not-sorry) - Chrome extension that warns you when you write emails using words which undermine your message

 ## extension-chrome